spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-products.md

 ---
 title: Merchant Products
-description: This document contains concept information for the Merchant Products feature in the Spryker Commerce OS.
+description: This document contains concept information for the Marketplace Products feature.
 template: concept-topic-template
 ---

-Merchant Products are the products that a Merchant owns.
-Besides creating the offers for the products of other Merchants or the ones that the Marketplace Administrator suggests, a Merchant can also create their own unique products.
+In the Marketplace, products that a Merchant owns, are referred to as *merchant products*.
+Besides creating offers for products of other Merchants or the ones that the Marketplace Administrator suggests, a Merchant can also create their own unique products.
 These products possess the same characteristics the usual abstract and concrete products have, but in addition, every such product has Merchant-related information such as merchant reference.
-Merchants manage stock and set prices in the Merchant Portal.
+Merchants can [create their products in the Merchant Portal](<!---LINK-->) or [import the merchant products data](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-csv.html, or Merchants manage stock and set prices for their products in the Merchant Portal.
+See Managing merchant products <!---LINK--> for details.

-Merchants can allow creating offers for their unique products for other merchants.
-It is defined with the help of `is_shared` parameter of the [data importer](https://spryker-docs.herokuapp.com/docs/marketplace/dev/data-import/202106.0/file-details-merchant-product-csv.html).
+Merchants can allow other merchants to create offers for their unique products.
+This possibility is defined with the help of `is_shared` parameter of the [merchant product data importer]/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-csv.html).

-## Merchant products in the Storefront
+## Merchant products on the Storefront

-Merchant products are displayed in the Storefront when the following conditions are met:
+Merchant products are displayed on the Storefront when the following conditions are met:

 1. The product status is *Active*.
-2. The merchant who owns the product is [*Active*](https://spryker-docs.herokuapp.com/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/merchants/managing-merchants.html#activating-and-deactivating-merchants).
+2. The merchant who owns the product is [*Active*](/docs/marketplace/user/back-office-user-guides/{{ page.version }}/marketplace/merchants/managing-merchants.html#activating-and-deactivating-merchants).
 3. The product visibility state is `Online`.
 4. The product is defined for the current store.
 5. The product has stock or is always in stock.